Did you ever transfer a final salary or other type of defined benefit pension scheme?

 We offer a free initial assessment service to see if you can make a claim, allowing you to draw on our knowledge, experience and strategy to make an informed decision about how to approach your potential claim.

 There’s no obligation to continue from our free initial assessment either; just have a free chat with one of our case assessors by booking a callback through our website.

-Don’t take a potentially mis-sold pension lying down, see if you can make a claim on a No Win – No Fee* basis.
+Don’t take a potentially mis-sold pension lying down, see if you can make a claim on a no upfront cost basis.

 Please note: you have an initial cooling off period of 14 days, if you cancel outside of this period you may be charged for the work carried out and if we have already submitted your claim, which results in an offer of compensation subsequently being made, we will charge our full fee as per our T&Cs – our fee is 20% + VAT – a total of 24%.